rubuslab/depot_tools/bootstrap/win/README.md

 After any modification to this script set, a test sequence should be run on a Windows bot.

-The post-processing will regenerate "python.bat" to point to the current Python instance.
-Any previous Python installations will stick around, but new invocations will use the new instance.
+The post-processing will regenerate "python2.bat" to point to the current Python2 instance.
+Any previous Python2 installations will stick around, but new invocations will use the new instance.
 Old installations will die off either due to processes terminating or systems restarting.
 When this happens, they will be cleaned up by the post-processing script.